At a time when the patchwork of liberties is fraying, craftivism is a global movement that combines craft and activism into quietly powerful protest.

 The #UDHRquilt Project features never before seen work from a global craftivism project.
 Stitching in local and global stories; see the intricate detail of these quilts that represent the world’s conscience.

 Through the creation of four quilts, each embroidered with the articles of the Universal Declaration of Human Rights, the project draws attention to the way human rights are challenged around the world today.
-The messages sewn into the quilts aim to inspire visitors think, engage and take action.

-Learn more about the project, the quilts and the craftivists at the #UDHRquilt Project website.
+If you are unable to visit the exhibition, you can learn more about the project, the quilts and the craftivists at the #UDHRquilt Project website.